 User Adoption Plan & Checklist

 To ensure successful staff onboarding for new software and systems, you’ll want to create a user adoption plan that takes into account both the project goals and the people and culture of your organisation.
-A checklist of key considerations for your software adoption plan should include:

 - New system rationale and overall project goals